doctorfree/nvim-lazyman/README.md

 - Over 80 supported Neovim configurations out of the box, additional custom configs
 - vimdoc help for `nvim-Lazyman` with `:h nvim-Lazyman`
 - convenience shell functions and aliases with fuzzy search and selection
-  - `nvims` and `neovides` aliases to fuzzy search, select, and open Neovim configs
+  - `nvims` and `neovides` shell functions to fuzzy search, select, and open Neovim configs
   - enhanced `less` command alias
   - enhanced `ls` command alias
   - `tree` alias to display a tree view of files and folders